KilledByAPixel/OS13k/README.md

 - Use local storage to save your game's data (prefix keys with OS13kYourProgramName)

 ### Apps
-- We will incude some non-game apps that are small and fun to use
+- We will include some non-game apps that are small and fun to use
 - Use local storage to save your app's data
 - *Apps can play sounds and have trophies too